Memorials begin for some killed in Dominican Republic nightclub collapse as death toll reaches 221

-SANTO DOMINGO, Dominican Republic (AP/Boston 25) — Memorials were taking place Thursday for a merengue star and others killed when a cement roof collapsed at a popular nightclub in the Dominican Republic, as the number of dead surged to 221 and crews searched for more bodies under the rubble.
+SANTO DOMINGO, Dominican Republic — (AP) — Memorials were taking place Thursday for a merengue star and others killed when a cement roof collapsed at a popular nightclub in the Dominican Republic, as the number of dead surged to 221 and crews searched for more bodies under the rubble.

 Mourners clad in black and white streamed into Santo Domingo’s National Theater, where the body of Rubby Pérez lay inside a closed coffin.
 Pérez had been performing on stage at the Jet Set club early Tuesday when the roof fell in.